argoproj-labs/argocd-operator/docs/usage/enabling-disabling-argocd-core-components.md

 * argocd-applicationset-controller (ApplicationSet reconciliation controller)
 * argocd-redis (volatile cache)

-To support installations with a minimal resource footprint and to distribute installations across clusters or namespaces, we need to be able to only install a partial Argo CD.
+To support installations with minimal resource requirements and to facilitate distribution across clusters or namespaces, the ability to selectively install specific Argo CD components has been introduced.

-In order to enable/disable a specific Argo CD workload, a new flag `spec.<component>.enabled` has been introduced.
-The default value of the flag is `true`, which means that even if the flag is not specified, the ArgoCD workload would be enabled by default.
+To enable/disable a particular Argo CD workload, a new flag, `spec.<component>.enabled`, has been implemented.
+The default value of the flag is `true`, implying that if the flag is unspecified, the Argo CD workload is enabled by default.

-For disabling a specific Argo CD component, set the `spec.<component>.enabled` flag to `false`.
-The flag is available for components - controller, repo, server, redis, applicationset.
+To disable a specific Argo CD component, set the `spec.<component>.enabled` flag to `false`.
+This flag is only applicable to components - `controller`, `repo`, `server`, `redis`, and `applicationset`.

-Let's consider the below example,
+Consider the following example:

 ```yaml
 apiVersion: argoproj.io/v1beta1